10 Best Shopping Centers in Warsaw

 7. Galeria Północna

-You’ll find your usual mix of popular clothing stores, a grocery supermarket, and a cinema here.
-The interior boasts two eye-catching sculptures by Oscar Zięta, including “Vortex” – Poland’s tallest stainless steel installation, reaching over 20 meters high.
-There’s also a multimedia fountain adding to the ambiance.
+Among the tenants are popular clothing stores, a grocery supermarket, and a cinema.
+The interior is also decorated with two sculptures by Oskar Zięta, including Wir, the tallest stainless steel installation in Poland at over 20 meters high.
+The center also has a multimedia fountain.

 8. CH Atrium Targówek

-Getting around is a breeze now – they’ve marked all the entrances with big letters.
-Inside, you’ve got a Carrefour hypermarket, Castorama for all your home improvement needs, a multi-screen cinema, and a fitness center.
-The food court serves up everything from fast food to Chinese and Indian cuisine.
+Navigation became more convenient after the update, with entrances marked by large letters.
+The center includes a Carrefour hypermarket, a Castorama home improvement store, a multiplex cinema, and a fitness center.
+The food court offers everything from fast food to Chinese and Indian cuisine.

 9. Atrium Promenada